sofia-m-v/Elite-101-PreWork/README.md

-# Elite-101-PreWork
+# Introduction

-Adding a new line to repo
+This is a repository created by *sofia*

+## Usage

+Run this command to execute the application:

+`python filename.py`